BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 ## H. Authentication and Authorization Plan

 #### Authentication
-Authentication is handled by asking users and admins to enter their username and password.
+Authentication is handled by asking users to enter their username and password from the login/register page.
+Upon submission, the client will transmit the username and password to the server.
 The password is then converted to a SHA256 hash.
 The username and password hash are then passed and compared to the USER table in the SQLite database.
 If a match is found, the user/admin is allowed to log in.
 If a match is not found (i.e. invalid username or password), they are not allowed to log in.
 Upon a successful login, a JWT is issued to the user/admin.

 #### Authorization
 Authorization is handled by the IsAdmin field in the USER table.
 If it has a value of 0, the entry is a user.
 If set to 1, the entry is an admin.